alexander-kastil/dw-100/02-functional-business-value/readme.md

 # Functional Business Value and How to Envision

-- Copilot Business Value Fields
+- Overview of the Copilot Ecosystem
 - Functional Business Value Overview
 - Scenario Discovery by Function
 - How to Facilitate Envisioning